geogardenclub/geogardenclub.github.io/docs/user-guide/quick-start/user-profile.md

 ## Create User Profile

-When you first sign in to GeoGardenClub, you will be taken to the Create User Profile screen where you can provide useful information:
+When you first sign in to GeoGardenClub, you will be taken to the Create User Profile screen:

 <img width="300" src="/img/user-guide/create-user-profile.png"/>